What is the letter telling me?

 How much time do I have?

-The customer has to make one manual payment before we can begin to take payments electronically.
+The customer must make one manual payment before we can begin to take payments electronically.

 What happens if I don't take any action?